 Walking is an important part of children's lives.
-It is important for their health and fitness, and their ability to get around their neighbourhood and community independently.
+It is important for their health and fitness, and their ability to get around their neighbourhood independently.

 Being a pedestrian can be a risky business, especially for children in busy cities.
 Roads are designed with adults in mind, but children are not 'little adults'.
-They are less well developed physically, cognitively and in terms of their traffic experience.
+As a child's brain is still developing they may not have a full understanding of the dangers around them to make 'safe' decisions.